PangMeng92/BHPL_Codes/README.md

 This work entitled "A Unified Framework for Bidirectional Prototype Learning from Contaminated Faces across Heterogeneous Domains" has been submitted to IEEE Transactions on Information Forensics and Security (TIFS).

-In this package, we implement our DisP+V using Pytorch, and train/test the DisP+V model on BUAA NIR-VIS heterogeneous face dataset.
+In this package, we implement our BHPL model using Pytorch, and train/test the BHPL model on BUAA NIR-VIS heterogeneous face dataset.

 -------------------------------------------------------------------------
 ## Train BHPL model: